pulsar-edit/package-backend/docs/index.md

   * [Pulsar Package Badge Specification](./reference/badge_spec.md): Specification of the badges applied to packages on the Pulsar Package Registry.
   * [Mysterious Object Structures](./reference/structures.md): Documentation about the widely used, but less understood object structures within the Pulsar Package Registry.

+A quick note here, the following resources, while still incredibly helpful to understanding how the backend works, may be more likely to be out of date.
+So take any code examples with a grain of salt:

+  * [Authentication](./reference/auth.md): How the Pulsar Package Registry handles authentication.
+  * [Bubbled Errors](./reference/bubbled_errors.md): How and what errors bubble through the codebase.
+  * [Database](./reference/database.md): Details of hwo the backend SQL Database is configured.
+  * [Logging](./reference/logging.md): How the built in logging module works.
+  * [Numeric Error Codes](./reference/numeric_error_codes.md): **Deprecated** Definition and List of numeric error codes that may be returned.
+  * [Packages](./reference/packages.md): Information on where the Pulsar Package Registry got it's packages and what to do if you don't see yours.
+  * [Queries](./reference/queries.md): **Deprecated** Details of some of the common SQL queries used to retreive information from the Pulsar Package Registry.
+  * [Returns](./reference/returns.md): Definition of the objects returned and handled.
+  * [Server Status Object](./reference/server_status_object.md): Definition of the Server Status Object.
+  * [Build](./build.md): Documentation on how to build the Pulsar Package Registry.
+  * [Writing Integration Tests](./writingIntegrationTests.md): **Deprecated** Documentation about how to successfully write integration tests.

 A number of documents within this repo are automatically generated.
 These documents can help to view the codebase as it is right now.
 These documents can be helpful to identify problem areas or to learn about the source code itself.

 The following list contains automatically generated content: